Web Video: Confused Matthew

 - Follow the Leader: Another Caustic Critic.
 While some of his reviews do go after soft or non-controversial targets, he gets his name from doing negative reviews of well-liked movies through a scene-by-scene analysis instead of reviewing the work as a whole.
-His negative reviews of The Lion King and 2001: A Space Odyssey earned him no small amount of hate mail.
+His negative reviews of The Lion King and Two Thousand One A Space Odyssey earned him no small amount of hate mail.

 - Genre Throwback: Discussed Trope in his Kill Bill review.
 Specifically he contrasts the original Star Wars trilogy as an example of the trope, while saying the prequel trilogy was just making a new bad 1930s science fiction movie serial with modern technology, rather than being inspired by them.

 - Ha Ha Ha No: He does this towards the end of the first part of his review for The Departed.

 - Hate Sink: Easily one of his least favorite Tropes.
 If a movie he's reviewing has such a character, chances are he'll dock it points for that alone.

 - Hype Aversion: This trope is what prevented him from watching Pulp Fiction until 2005.
 When he finally did watch it, he was quite impressed and it's now one of his all time favorite films.

 - Idiot Plot: Most, if not all of his negatively reviewed films have these, especially the Star Wars prequels.
 He even quotes an appropriate line from Spaceballs when ending the reviews for episodes I and II.

 - Insistent Terminology: The Star Wars prequels are "apocryphal".